Squarespace Review (2025) — The Key Pros and Cons to Consider

 Both the form block and the newsletter block allow you to send the data captured to:

-The good news first: the forms are really easy to set up and use and they look great — if you are happy to send your data to Google Sheets and Mailchimp, or set up a ‘zap’ to another application via Zapier, you’ll love them.
+I’ve found that Squarespace forms are really easy to set up and use, and they look great — if you are happy to send your data to Google Sheets and Mailchimp, or set up a ‘zap’ to another application via Zapier, you’ll love them.

 Additionally, thanks to recent improvements to Squarespace’s form builder, you can now also use Squarespace forms to accept file uploads from your customers — you simply add a file upload field to your form block, name it, and specify how many files a visitor can upload (up to a maximum of 5 files).